BooleanCube/JEdenManga/README.md

 # JEdenManga
 Unofficial Manga Eden API client for java see more at https://www.mangaeden.com/api

-~~Currently this api has limited cunctionality, we wont be able to update the progress with  manga eden.~~
+~~Currently this api has limited functionality, we wont be able to update the progress with  manga eden.~~

 **Manga List**
 ```java